-What happens after Iowa?
-Questions abound after caucus chaos
+What happened in Iowa and what’s next after caucus mess

 Attention has already shifted to New Hampshire, which votes in a traditional primary on Feb.
 11. Another caucus state — Nevada — said it will not use the same app utilized in Iowa.

 Once Nevada votes on Feb.
 22, things move fast.
 South Carolina, the final early state, votes on Feb.
-29. Then a mass of 14 states that account for about one-third of the delegates up for grabs in the contest votes on March 3, known as Super Tuesday.
+29. Then a mass of 14 states that account for about one-third of the delegates up for grabs votes on March 3, known as Super Tuesday.

 WHAT DOES THIS MEAN FOR IOWA?

 There’s no way to know whether one specific candidate benefits from the Iowa mess.
 The entire primary process was already uncertain, and a new layer of uncertainty has been added without Iowa winnowing the field in its traditional way.
 It’s also sowed new doubts about the reliability of caucuses, which increases the pressure on Nevada, one of the only remaining caucus states.
 Republicans have been gleefully trying to fan Democratic division by stoking rumors online that the meltdown is a conspiracy to cripple Sanders’ insurgent campaign.
-In the end, though, one thing is clear — the biggest loser is probably Iowa itself, which may lose its first-in-the-nation slot over the debacle.
+In the end, though, one thing is clear — the biggest loser is probably Iowa itself, which may forfeit its first-in-the-nation slot over the debacle.